thcipriani/WagnerProject/pages/raising-a-family---in-new-guinea.md

 ---
 layout: page
 title: RAISING A FAMILY - In New Guinea
-previous: <a class="prev-link" href="/mrs-ruth-wagner---a-missionary-wifes-life.html">Previous</a>
-...
-## RAISING A FAMILY - In New Guinea
+image: /assets/images/031-01.jpg
+caption: 1955; New Guinea - The Wagner's houseboy, Sakaraiadana ...

 Sarah, shown with her mother, Ruth, was born at Jagaum Lutheran Hospital near Madang – which is on the New Guinean coast.
 Mrs. Ruth